OpenNHM/AvaFrame/docs/moduleAna5Utils.rst

 (:ref:`moduleAna5Utils:ana5Utils`) require a two-dimensional avalanche path (thalweg) and a split point as input.
 This thalweg and split point are usually created manually based on expert opinion.
 The aim of this module is to automatically generate an avalanche path from a dense flow avalanche (DFA) simulation and place a split point.
-The path is generated from the center of mass position of the dense material, hence referred to as the "mass average path".
-This mass average path is then extended towards the top of the release area and at the bottom, resulting in a path that covers the entire length of the avalanche with additional buffer in the runout area.
+The path is generated from the center of mass position of the dense material, hence referred to as the "mass- averaged path".
+This mass-averaged path is then extended towards the top of the release area and at the bottom, resulting in a path that covers the entire length of the avalanche with additional buffer in the runout area.
 The split point is determined by fitting a parabola to the avalanche path profile.